Bluford Shops products are not intended for children under 14.

-Now in production for late delivery in July.
+Now in production for delivery in July or August.

 Bluford Shops is proud to announce a new group of Caboose runs in HO and N scales.
 These cabooses are ready to run.
 The inclusion and position of details varies with the road name to better capture the appearance of the prototype.
 Cabooses feature plastic bodies and details with wire grab irons, knuckle couplers and metal wheels.
 MSRP: N scale: $37.95; HO Scale: $49.95.

 Delaware & Hudson built caboose number 35729 in their own shops in Oneonta, New York using components from an old 40’ boxcar.
 In the wake of the creation of Conrail, the size of the D&H was nearly doubled through trackage rights for the purpose of giving Conrail some measure of competition in the northeast.
 This brought the D&H to Washington D.C., Buffalo, Philadelphia and Newark.